Baird Financial Group Inc. Makes New Investment in Select Energy Services, Inc. (NYSE:WTTR)

 Baird Financial Group Inc. purchased a new position in shares of Select Energy Services, Inc. (NYSE:WTTR) in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund purchased 377,288 shares of the company’s stock, valued at approximately $1,879,000.

 Other hedge funds have also recently modified their holdings of the company.
 Brandywine Global Investment Management LLC bought a new stake in Select Energy Services during the fourth quarter worth about $44,000.
-BCJ Capital Management LLC lifted its stake in Select Energy Services by 21.2% during the fourth quarter.
-BCJ Capital Management LLC now owns 12,277 shares of the company’s stock worth $50,000 after purchasing an additional 2,147 shares during the last quarter.
+BCJ Capital Management LLC increased its holdings in shares of Select Energy Services by 21.2% in the fourth quarter.
+BCJ Capital Management LLC now owns 12,277 shares of the company’s stock worth $50,000 after buying an additional 2,147 shares during the period.
 ProShare Advisors LLC purchased a new position in shares of Select Energy Services in the fourth quarter worth about $54,000.
 Citigroup Inc. increased its holdings in shares of Select Energy Services by 111.7% in the fourth quarter.
 Citigroup Inc. now owns 16,816 shares of the company’s stock worth $69,000 after buying an additional 8,872 shares during the period.
 Finally, Advisory Services Network LLC purchased a new position in shares of Select Energy Services in the fourth quarter worth about $83,000.
 57.13% of the stock is owned by hedge funds and other institutional investors.

 Shares of NYSE:WTTR opened at $6.58 on Monday.
 Select Energy Services, Inc. has a 1 year low of $2.80 and a 1 year high of $7.58.
 The stock has a market cap of $684.83 million, a P/E ratio of -4.84 and a beta of 2.82.
 The firm’s 50-day simple moving average is $5.91.

 Separately, Zacks Investment Research downgraded Select Energy Services from a “hold” rating to a “sell” rating in a report on Tuesday, June 1st.
-Two research analysts have rated the stock with a sell rating, two have issued a hold rating and one has issued a buy rating to the company’s stock.
-Select Energy Services currently has an average rating of “Hold” and a consensus target price of $6.03.
+Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and one has assigned a buy rating to the stock.
+The stock has an average rating of “Hold” and a consensus target price of $6.03.

 About Select Energy Services